Community Rules, Etiquette, and Privacy Guidelines

 This site is provided as a service for the members of The Council on Undergraduate Research.
 The Council on Undergraduate Research is not responsible for the opinions and information posted on this site by others.
 We disclaim all warranties with regard to information posted on this site, whether posted by The Council on Undergraduate Research or any third party; this disclaimer includes all implied warranties of merchantability and fitness.
 In no event shall The Council on Undergraduate Research be liable for any special, indirect, or consequential damages or any damages whatsoever resulting from loss of use, data, or profits, arising out of or in connection with the use or performance of any information posted on this site.
 The Council on Undergraduate Research does not endorse any material posted on this site.

 Do not post any defamatory, abusive, profane, threatening, offensive, or illegal materials.
 Do not post any information or other material protected by copyright without the permission of the copyright owner.
-By posting material, the posting party warrants and represents that he or she owns the copyright with respect to such material or has received permission from the copyright owner.
+By posting material, the posting party warrants and represents that they own the copyright with respect to such material or has received permission from the copyright owner.
 In addition, the posting party grants The Council on Undergraduate Research and users of this site the nonexclusive right and license to display, copy, publish, distribute, transmit, print, and use such information or other material.

 Messages should not be posted if they encourage or facilitate members to arrive at any agreement that either expressly or implicitly leads to price fixing, a boycott of any business, or other conduct intended to illegally restrict free trade.
 Messages that encourage or facilitate an agreement about the following subjects are inappropriate: prices, discounts, or terms or conditions of sale; salaries; profits, profit margins, or cost data; market shares, sales territories, or markets; allocation of customers or territories; or selection, rejection, or termination of customers or suppliers.